 - Spring Boots - The spring boots boost the Spelunkers jump height from 2 squares to 4, making it double the height, and oftentimes, double the danger, in which the player will jump too high, and land in spikes!

-- Spike Boots - The Spike Boots add...spikes to the shoes of the adventurer, making him do 3 damage on landing, instead of 1 and increasing traction (even on ice).
+- Spike Boots - The spike boots cause players do 3 damage on landing instead of 1.
+Also, the spike boots increase traction (particularly on ice).

-- Jetpack - Arguably the best item in game.
-The Jetpack is the most expensive item, but can be reliably found behind the psychic alien found in the Ice caves.
-This item makes any jumping hazard a breeze, albeit having limited fuel per jump.
+- Jetpack - The Jetpack allows players to fly around levels.
+It is the most expensive item, but can be reliably found behind the psychic alien found in the Ice caves.
+The jetpack has a limited amount of fuel per jump; however, when players return to the ground, the fuel is restored.

 - Flares - Flares are used to light up dark areas when there is no other light source, and can also be used as a makeshift projectile.

-- Spectacles - Spectacles give the player the ability to see gems and items hidden in rocks, as well as give the character the ability to have a wider range of view in dark levels.
+- Spectacles - Spectacles give the player the ability to see gems and items hidden in rocks, as well as giving the character the ability to have a wider range of view in dark levels.

-- Teleporter - Allows you to teleport to the direction you are looking or pressing but if you teleport inside the ground or outside the level, you will die instantly.
+- Teleporter - Allows teleportation in the direction the player is looking at or pressing towards, but if players teleport inside the ground or outside the level, they will die instantly.
+Also, most enemies are telefragged if players teleport into them.

 - Climbing Gloves - Allows wall climbing on any surface.